Toyota Territory Off-Roaders Association (TTORA)

 Next make the final cut and trim down the frame:

-Then grind off all the paint on places to be welded, then weld on a new rear crossmember and bed mounts:
+Then we ground off all the paint on places to be welded, then welded on a new rear crossmember and bed mounts:

 Next weld on the back strips: